-(b) Specific amendments/focus on annex IX – recognition that measures are needed to stay below achieve NH3 emissions ceilings; strengthen existing measures on, for example, manure application/storage and animal housing in annex IX and extend its scope (e.g., to include cattle); further define how to reduce losses from the whole nitrogen cycle such as the consideration of including NOx from soil, incorporate new and state-of-the-art BATs for NH3 reductions, potential policies on food choice as part of an NH3 reduction plan;
+(b) Specific amendments/focus on annex IX and/or complementary action – recognition that measures are needed to achieve NH3 emissions reduction commitments; strengthen existing measures on, for example, manure application/storage and animal housing in annex IX and extend its scope (e.g., by lowering current thresholds and/or including cattle), while taking due account of current barriers and other concerns; focus on the most cost-effective and reliable measures for NH3 emission abatement; further define how to reduce losses from the whole nitrogen cycle such as the consideration of including NOx from soil, incorporate new and state-of-the-art Best Available Techniques (BAT) for NH3 reductions, potential policies on food choice as part of an NH3 reduction plan;

-(c) Expanding the scope of the Protocol to include requirements on other ozone precursors, in particular CH4 – a number of options are available to address CH4 in a revision of the amended Gothenburg Protocol.
-Specific options to address CH4 outside of a revision of the amended Protocol could also include development of a new binding or non-binding instrument (see approach 3 for more detail), and/or additional capacity-building (see approach 4 for more detail).
-Options to address CH4 as part of a revision of the Gothenburg Protocol include:
+(c) Expanding the scope of the Protocol to include requirements for other ozone precursors, in particular CH4 – a number of options are available to address CH4 in a revision of the amended Gothenburg Protocol, including:

-(i) Adoption of national emission reduction targets/optimized national/regional CH4 reduction commitments, which could be binding or non-binding, collective or individual.
-Binding emission reduction commitments on CH4 would set an example for other regions and might include a smaller number of countries; possible overlap with other targets such as the Global Methane Pledge, work under the Arctic Council to develop a potential collective CH4 reduction goal, or sector-specific CH4 targets such as under the North American Leaders’ Summit.
-It should also be considered that some initiatives may become obsolete by the time a revision of the Gothenburg Protocol has entered into force.
-Given that, for example, the Global Methane Pledge has a 2030 goal, any potential target on CH4 should be framed as “building on the efforts” of the Pledge and addressing the remaining share of CH4 after global emissions thereof have been reduced by at least 30 per cent below 2020 levels (Pledge commitment);
+(i) Adoption of national emission reduction targets and/or optimized national/regional methane (CH4) reduction commitments, which could be binding or non-binding, collective or individual.
+A binding emission reduction commitment on CH4 could set an example for other regions and might include a smaller number of countries; and may possibly complement (or contribute to achieve) other targets such as the Global Methane Pledge, complement work under the Arctic Council to develop a potential collective CH4 reduction goal, and/or sector-specific CH4 targets such as under the North American Leaders’ Summit.
+A potential target on CH4 could be framed as “building on the efforts” of other fora like the Global Methane Pledge such as to commit to reduce methane emissions by a higher percentage by a future date (e.g., 2040);

-(ii) A new technical annex on CH4 (and/or an integrated annex for agricultural emissions) could potentially be addressed by a separate Executive Body decision and, thus, ratified separately.
-CH4 emission limit values for certain activities could be included in this annex.
-Potential issues for consideration include different requirements by sector, a new technical annex including emission limits and BATs, and guidance documents on best practices for major activities in certain sectors such as landfills, coal mining, oil and gas, as well as agriculture.
-Guidance documents could be shared with other multilateral environmental agreements and initiatives.
-Regarding facilitation of the uptake of renewable gases, technical annexes could be too stringent or result in barriers to implementation.
-Key sources of CH4 differ between parts of the ECE region, uniform requirements on all CH4-producing activities may be less cost-effective to achieve certain emission reductions.
-There is a risk that technology is evolving rapidly and CH4 limit values will quickly become out-of-date.
-Sector-focused approaches such as guidance for monitoring and reporting of data for the oil and gas sector (leak detection, remote sensing) could be considered.
-There is a risk of duplication of efforts – at the regional/global scale the International Methane Emission Observatory is already taking on satellite remote sensing work.
-At the facility level, the Oil and Gas Methane Partnership 2.0 – a voluntary partnership of oil and gas companies that has reporting requirements and CH4 targets, etc. – requires remote sensing for oil and gas facilities;
+(ii) A new technical annex on CH4 (and/or an integrated annex for agricultural emissions, potentially with a synergetic approach to CH4 and NH3) could be developed and adopted by a separate Executive Body decision in accordance with article 13bis of the amended Gothenburg Protocol and, thus, ratified separately.
+Different requirements could be considered like by sector, emission limits and/or other emission requirements, and the further elaboration of guidance documents on best available techniques and practices for major activities in certain sectors such as landfills, coal mining, oil and gas, as well as agriculture.
+Recognizing existing work on best practices and technical guidance for these sectors from other international fora is key to avoid duplication.
+Key sources of CH4 differ between parts of the ECE region.
+Therefore, uniform requirements on all CH4-producing activities may be less cost-effective to achieve certain emission reductions.
+There is also a risk that technology evolves rapidly meaning that CH4 limit values could quickly become out-of-date.